The Decline and Fall of Nokia: Book for sale summary

+the mobile-phone market, culminating in the sale of its handset division to Microsoft.
+It attributes the fall to entrenched bureaucracy that stalled decision-making, destructive internal competition, and a failure to recognise the importance of lifestyle devices such as the iPhone.
+Other factors include Nokia's weakness in North America and a failed shift from hardware to services, exemplified by the Ovi initiative.
+Rather than a lack of ideas, the book argues, poor middle management prevented innovations from reaching the market.

 Cord spreads the blame for Nokia's fall onto former CEO Olli-Pekka Kallasvuo, and the company's faulty organisational structure.
 According to the book, the reason Nokia declined to switch to Android was because Samsung was much stronger and executives were afraid to compete against them in that ecosystem.